Find Affordable College Courses

 Check out the psychology bachelor's degree programs at these schools if you want to attend one of the most popular in Maryland.

-Our 2023 rankings named University of Maryland Global Campus the most popular school in Maryland for psychology students working on their bachelor’s degree.
-Located in the suburb of Adelphi, UMGC is a public school with a very large student population.
+Our analysis found University of Maryland Global Campus to be the most popular school for psychology students who want to pursue a bachelor’s degree in Maryland.
+Located in the suburb of Adelphi, UMGC is a public college with a very large student population.

 Women make up 76% of the psychology majors at the school.

-Full Psychology at University of Maryland Global Campus Report
+Read full report on Psychology at University of Maryland Global Campus

 #2